 In November 2013 PCS was ready to be the tool for handling (publish, request, allocate) Pre-arranged Paths (PaPs) according to the RFC Regulation 913/2010.
 In the meantime, the system is continuously being improved based on the experiences of RUs, IMs and RFCs, in order to make PaP process for freight trains faster and more flexible.

-For more information, please visit the website http://pcs.rne.eu/ or write to the helpdesk: support.pcs@rne.eu the CIS aim to implement a RFC route-based estimate of infrastructure charges according to the RFCs' requirements.
+For more information, please visit the website http://pcs.rne.eu/ or write to the helpdesk: support.pcs@rne.eu.

 Charging Information System (CIS formerly EICIS)